pags/engine.js/README.md

 ## Philosophy

-Controllers are primarily functions (templating engines) over a collection of static or dynamic (model) data sources that output a view (HTML).
+Controllers are primarily functions (templating engines) over a collection of static or model (dynamic) data sources that output a view (HTML).

 If a relevant data source changes, re-render.